rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    are used.
 [IANA_FOO_URL_With_REV] is used in the following to refer to such URLs.

+   A template for IANA-maintained modules is provided in {{tem-iana}}.

 ###  Guidance for Writing the IANA Considerations for RFCs Defining IANA-Maintained Modules {#sec-iana-mm}

    In addition to the IANA considerations in {{sec-iana-cons}},